-Winter is approaching, Christmas is (sort of) around the corner and the day’s are getting shorter.
-Soon it will be 2020 which has got me thinking… It’s a known fact that the “New year, new me” mantra can be a big catalyst for people changing careers.
+Winter is here, Christmas is behind us and it’s a new decade!
+This has all got me thinking… It’s a known fact that the “New year, new me” mantra can be a big catalyst for people changing careers.
 A recent study by Monster revealed that January is the most popular month for people leaving their jobs in the pursuit of something new – where nine out of 10 of Monster.com’s busiest days for job applications last year were during January.

 Here are some more stats which highlight how important it is for you to assess your recruitment and retention drives: